-Regular Faculty: Ray Garubo, Keeok Park, Keith Schildt, Matthew Witt, Janat Yousof
+Regular Faculty: Keeok Park, Matthew Witt, Janat Yousof

 The mission of the BSOM program is to improve management, organizational, and interpersonal skills while earning a bachelor's degree.
 The program is constructed in two parts.
 The core requirements stress general management, organizational, and interpersonal skills critical in a constantly changing environment, with a focus on immediate application in the work setting, and include an opportunity for student research.
-The second part of the program is a wide range of electives from a variety of disciplines which allow the student great flexibility to choose those courses which best suit his or her career path either for breadth or for depth.
+The second part of the program is a wide range of electives from a variety of disciplines which allow the student great flexibility to choose those courses which best suit his or her career path.